iglu-contest/iglu/docs/source/envs.rst

 .. warning::

     This observation space will not be used for evaluation in the Silent Builder task of the IGLU competition.
-For evaluation environment see ``IGLUSilentBuilderVisual-v0``
+For the evaluation environment, see ``IGLUSilentBuilderVisual-v0``.

 Action space
 ************